Being an Atom

 Atoms spend each day doing something fascinating and challenging, with:

-- A wide variety of projects, clients, and technologies.
+- A wide variety of technologies.

 - Smart co-workers who challenge and collaborate with you.

 - Involvement in the full product dev. process.